Walking, wheeling and cycling routes | Sevenoaks District Council

 Walking, wheeling and cycling routes

-We are currently working on a number of environmentally-friendly walking, wheeling and cycle schemes across the District.
+We're working on a number of environmentally-friendly walking, wheeling and cycle schemes across the District.

-Sevenoaks town East to West route
+More about the Sevenoaks town East to West route

-Seven on-street car parking spaces at the junction of Bradbourne Road and Bradbourne Vale Road will be relocated to Bradbourne Vale Road along with an additional six new spaces.
+In response, we amended the route.
+It now goes through Cavendish Avenue, Oakdene Road and Bradbourne Vale Road instead of Clockhouse Lane, Bradbourne Park Road and St James Road.
+Seven on-street car parking spaces at the junction of Bradbourne Road and Bradbourne Vale Road were relocated to Bradbourne Vale Road along with an additional six spaces.

 View our Sevenoaks Cycling and Walking Infrastructure Plan.